-‘Big Brother’ Star Confirms A Third Former Winner And Showmance Have Been Cast For Upcoming All-Stars Season
+‘Big Brother’ Star Suggests That A Third Former Winner Has Been Cast For Upcoming All-Stars Season

 — EvelDick (@EvelDick) June 12, 2020

-Of course, none of the former houseguest’s Dick has confirmed have made any sort of comments on their social media regarding their casting.
-Houseguests for Big Brother are always kept top secret, especially for an All-Stars season.
-Right now fans will just have to take Dick at his word and see if all comes true when the season airs later this year.
+Of course, none of the former houseguests who Dick has teased have made any sort of comments on their social media regarding their casting.
+Houseguests for Big Brother are always kept top-secret, especially for an All-Stars season.
+Right now, fans will just have to take Dick at his word and see if it all comes true when the season airs later this year.